playcanvas/developer.playcanvas.com/content/ja/tutorials/keepyup-part-three.md

     this.audio.sound.stop();
 };

-// 現在のスコアを返す
+// return the current score
 Game.prototype.getScore = function () {
     return this._score;
 };

-// スコアに値を追加
+// add a value to the score
 Game.prototype.addScore = function (v) {
     this._score += v;
     this.app.fire("game:score", this._score);
 };

-// スコアをリセット
+// reset the score
 Game.prototype.resetScore = function () {
     this._score = 0;
     this.app.fire("game:score", this._score);